How to Clean Pool Sand Filter - Complete Step by Step Guide

 First, Let's Diagnose Your Sand Filter's Condition

-Before cleaning your sand filter, we need to determine what type of cleaning is required.
+First question: when did you last see crystal-clear water shooting out of your return jets instead of cloudy, filtered water?
 Check your pressure gauge - if it reads 8-10 PSI higher than your starting pressure (typically 10-15 PSI when clean), you need a backwash.
 If backwashing isn't restoring normal pressure, or if your water clarity isn't improving despite proper chemical balance, you likely need a deeper chemical cleaning or sand replacement.

 Look for these signs that indicate your filter needs attention: cloudy water that won't clear, algae returning quickly after treatment, shortened time between backwashes, or sand appearing in your pool (indicating worn laterals or cracked sand).